vesoft-inc/nebula/docs/nebula-design-concepts.md

 # Data modeling and design concept
 ------
-**Nebula Graph** is comprised of four components: storage layer, metadata service, compute layer and client console.
+**Nebula Graph** is comprised of four components: storage layer, metadata service, computation layer and client console.
 In this documentation, we'll discuss data modeling and architecture of Nebula Graph.

 ---
 ## Directed property graph

-Modeling data with directed property graph, Nebula Graph is very easy to understand.
-That is to say, Nebula Graph consists of two graph elements: vertex and edge.
+Modeling data with directed property graph, Nebula Graph is very easy to understand, i.e. Nebula Graph consists of two graph elements: vertex and edge.
 Each vertex represents an entity, and each edge represents how two vertices are associated.

 ![image][example1]

 <!-- ### Vertex

-Vertices are typically used to store entity information.
-In the preceding example, vertices are **players** and **team**.
+Vertices are typically used to store entities with properties.
+In the preceding example, vertices are **player** and **team**.

 ### Edges

 Edges are used to connect vertices to one another and therefore provide a means of building your entities.
 Edges in Nebula Graph always have a type, a start (src)and an end vertex (dst), and a direction.
-They can be self-referencing/looping but can never be dangling (missing a start or end node).
 It should be noted that there may be multiple edges of the same or different types at the same time between the start (src)and end vertex (dst).
 In the preceding example, edges are **serve** and **likeness**.

 ### Properties

-Both vertices and edges are containers for properties, which are effectively key/value pairs.
+Both vertices and edges can have properties, which are effectively key/value pairs.
 We call them **schema** in Nebula Graph.
 Like Mysql, Nebula Graph is a strong schema database.
 The name and data type of the properties are determined before the data is written.
 Vertex can have one or more properties, and edges can have properties too.

 In the preceding example, the schema of **player** has three kind of properties: